 - Captured by Pirates: Patrick continued in this way of life until one day he was captured by Irish pirates.
 In his autobiography, entitled Confession, he writes: “I was then almost sixteen years of age.
 I was indeed ignorant of the true God, and I was taken in captivity to Ireland with thousands of people, and deservedly so, because we turned away from God, we ignored His Word, and we did not obey our teachers, who kept warning us about our salvation.
 And there the Lord opened my heart to an awareness of my unbelief, so that, perhaps I might at last remember my sins, and that I might turn with all my heart to the Lord my God, who turned His gaze upon my lowliness, and had mercy on my youth and ignorance and kept watch over me before I knew Him and He protected me and comforted me as a father comforts a son.
 Therefore I cannot remain silent concerning such great benefits and the great grace which the Lord has been pleased to bestow on me in the land of my captivity, because this is what we can give in return after God corrects us and brings us to know Him: To exalt and confess His wondrous deeds before every nation.”
 Click on the link below to read Patrick's highly readable Confession for yourself online.
 Even though he wrote hundreds of years ago, what he says is clear, brief, vivid, and applicable to today.

-- Returning to the Land of His Captivity: One night while Patrick was still in captivity, God showed him a way to escape from Ireland, and after six years of slavery working mainly as a shepherd, he found his way back to Britain and his family.
+- Returning to the Land of His Captivity: One night while Patrick was still in captivity, he tells us God showed him a way to escape from Ireland.
+After six years of slavery working mainly as a shepherd, he found his way back to Britain and his family.
 From that time on, Patrick dedicated his life to God, forsaking his father’s plan for him to inherit and manage the family estate.
 Instead, he became an expert student of Scripture.
 While Patrick was praying one day, he heard voices calling out, saying, “Come back to us, Holy Youth.
 We need you!”
 He could see God’s plan in all that had happened in his life, and was commissioned to return to pagan Ireland to preach the Gospel of Christ.

 Read Patrick's other extant writing—a FIERY LETTER TO WICKED SOLDIERS!